-In the Czech Republic the Ministry of Education, Youth and Sports is the central authority in education responsible for overall strategy, educational policy and distribution of financial resources from the State budget and introduction of the general scientific research and development policy.
+In the Czech Republic, the Ministry of Education, Youth and Sports is the central authority in education responsible for the overall strategy, educational policy and distribution of financial resources from the State budget and is also responsible for the introduction of the general scientific research and development policy.

-The Czech Republic, a country with developed nuclear energy, dedicates systematic care to educating and training human resources and specialists to ensure provision of reliable operation and manufacturing of various nuclear devices, and carrying out of research and developmental activities.
+The Czech Republic, a country with a developed and operational nuclear energy programme, dedicates systematic care to educating and training personnel including specialists to ensure the reliable operation and manufacturing of various nuclear devices and carrying out of R&D activities.

-Basic courses (on the Master’s level) in nuclear physics and its application and engineering are provided at four main universities (Prague: Charles University and Technical University; Brno: Masaryk University and Plzen: University of West Bohemia).
-These universities also provide postgraduate courses and PhD studies.
-There are many partial courses on the use of radioactive sources and radiation protection as part of education in chemistry, biology and other sciences.
+Basic courses at the Master’s level in nuclear physics and its application and engineering are provided at four main universities: Charles University and Technical University in Prague; Masaryk University in Brno; and University of West Bohemia in Plzen.
+These universities also support postgraduate courses and PhD studies.
+Education in chemistry, biology and other scientific curricula offers many partial courses on the use of radioactive sources and radiation protection.

 The Czech Republic continues to implement one ‘national’ project under the IAEA Technical Cooperation Programme — Strengthening Human Resource Capacity, Nuclear Knowledge, Skills Preservation, Supplementary Enlargement of Knowledge and Expertise in Relevant Fields of the Peaceful Use of Nuclear Energy.
-The programme focuses on education and improvement of the age structure of various institutions in the field of non-industrial utilization of nuclear energy in the country.
-Target institutions are hospitals, universities, research institutes and relevant organizations within the state administration; the project is coordinated by the SÚJB.
+The programme focuses on strengthening human resources capacity with the aim of sustainable high level professionalism in the field of non-industrial utilization of nuclear energy, considering the intergenerational exchange of experts.
+The project is coordinated by the SÚJB, with target institutions to include universities, research institutes and relevant organizations within the State administration.

 2.10.
 STAKEHOLDER INVOLVEMENT

-Communication of governmental institutions with the public is operated with openness and transparency and is governed by Act No. 106/1999 Coll. on Free Access to Information.
-In practice, it is implemented using Internet services (www.statnisprava.cz, https://portal.gov.cz www.sujb.cz, www.mpo.cz).
+Communication by governmental institutions with the public is approached with openness and transparency.
+While it is governed by Act No. 106/1999 Coll. on Free Access to Information, in practice it is implemented using Internet services (www.statnisprava.cz, https://portal.gov.cz www.sujb.cz, www.mpo.cz).
 An example can be found at www.sujb.cz/elektronicka-uredni-deska/.

 International communication on emergency matters is governed by the Convention on Early Notification of a Nuclear Accident.
-The Czech Republic has also concluded bilateral agreements with all neighbouring states which usually also cover matters related to the exchange of information in case of an emergency and mutual cooperation in the field of peaceful uses of nuclear energy.
+The Czech Republic has also concluded bilateral agreements with all neighbouring States which cover matters related to the exchange of information in case of an emergency and mutual cooperation in the field of peaceful uses of nuclear energy.